-In FREEZE mode the reading of new compare values for SOMC stops after first received data instead of continuing the data reads.
+In SOMC mode and activated FREEZE mode, reading new compare values stops after the first received data instead of continuing data reads.

 Instead of using the ARU interface for reloading new compare values while the channel is in FREEZE mode, the configuration interface can be used to deliver the new compare values.